What are higher and degree apprenticeships?

 Jemma King talks about the benefits of gaining a degree level qualification whilst you are employed and earning a salary.

-Benefits of becoming a degree apprentice
+Benefits of becoming a higher or degree apprentice

 - You’ll get on-the-job training as well as a higher/degree level qualification so you can apply what you learn right from the start.